mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 <a name="q-sum-one">4</a>: Note that we don't need to restrict ourselves to $$ \sum_i q_i = 1 $$.
 That is, $$q$$ can have some extra messages in its distribution besides those that also happen under $$p$$.

 <a name="conditional-entropy-is-lower">5</a>: Doing it formally is not hard but it involves talking about other stuff.
 Also this informal proof is one of those things that are not in Cover and Thomas.
-It just ocurred to me and it seemed such a nice and elegant way to do it.
+It just occurred to me and it seemed such a nice and elegant way to do it.
 It's possible that this trick is flawed in some subtle way I don't see.

 ### References